nine7nine/Linux-NSPA/Documentation/userspace-api/winesync.rst

   The operation is atomic and totally ordered with respect to other operations on the same semaphore.

+.. c:macro:: WINESYNC_IOC_PULSE_SEM

+  This operation is identical to ``WINESYNC_IOC_PUT_SEM``, with one notable exception: the semaphore is always left in an *unsignaled* state, regardless of the initial count or the count added by the ioctl.
+That is, the count after a pulse operation will always be zero.

+  A pulse operation can be thought of as a put operation, followed by clearing the semaphore's current count back to zero.
+Confer the following examples:

+  * If three eligible threads are waiting on a semaphore, all with ``WINESYNC_WAIT_FLAG_GET``, and the semaphore is pulsed with a count of 2, only two of them will be woken, and the third will remain asleep.

+  * If only one such thread is waiting, it will be woken up, but the semaphore's count will remain at zero.

+  * If three eligible threads are waiting and none of them specify ``WINESYNC_WAIT_FLAG_GET``, all three threads will be woken, and the semaphore's count will remain at zero.

+  In either case, a simultaneous ``WINESYNC_IOC_READ_SEM`` ioctl from another thread will always report a count of zero.

+  If adding ``count`` to the semaphore's current count would raise the latter past the semaphore's maximum count, the ioctl fails with ``EOVERFLOW``.
+However, in this case the semaphore's count will still be reset to zero.

+  The operation is atomic and totally ordered with respect to other operations on the same semaphore.

 .. c:macro:: WINESYNC_IOC_PUT_MUTEX

   Release a mutex object.
 Takes a pointer to struct